 As a franchisor, you can sell goods and/or services to your franchisees, as long as you disclose that you (or an affiliated entity) are making money on the sales.
 You'll also need to disclose the amount of revenue you're deriving from any required purchases (including rebates from unaffiliated vendors).
 Again, the rule here is to be sure you fully disclose all forms of revenue you generate through sales to franchisees.

 You're not obligated to provide your franchisees with an exclusive or protected territory, but if you choose to do so, you'll need to disclose it here.
-You'll need to carefully consider a number of potential business conflicts and reservations of rights in this section should you choose to grant a territory.
+You'll need to carefully consider several potential business conflicts and reservations of rights in this section should you choose to grant a territory.

-You must provide a table that will summarize, among other things, the number of franchises that were opened, the number of terminations, the number of franchises that were closed, and the number that were transferred over the past three years.
+You must provide a table that will summarize, among other things, the number of franchises that were opened, terminated, closed and transferred over the past three years.
 You'll also be required to provide contact information for all the franchisees in your system along with the contact information of franchisees that left the system (for any reason) in the past fiscal year.

 The final section is a receipt page for your prospect to sign so you can document when they received the FDD.
-In summary, your FDD will review the business decisions contained in your contractual relationship with your franchisees and provide them with additional information on you and the franchise that will aid them in making their decision.
-There are literally hundreds of issues that must be addressed, and the decisions behind those issues will ultimately dictate the franchisor's success.
+The FTC requires that franchisors provide prospects with at least fourteen (14) days to review the FDD and all applicable documents before they sign a franchise agreement or provide the franchisor with any payment, including deposits.
+The date listed on the receipt is the date that begins the waiting period.
+In summary, your FDD will review the business decisions contained in your contractual relationship with your franchisees and provide them with additional information about you and the franchise that will aid them in making their decision.
+There are hundreds of issues that must be addressed, and the decisions behind those issues will ultimately dictate the franchisor's success.
 The FDD, and the underlying franchise contract, are complex legal documents that should only be prepared by an experienced franchise attorney.

 Legal Implications of the FDD for Both Sides